mkjaergaard/darc/doc/index.rst

 It is a asyncronous procedure call taking a ROS msg as argument, will return a ROS msg when it is completed, and in the meantime can send ROS msgs as status updates.
 Since it is implemented on the system level (and not on top of publishers and subscribers), it is faster than ROS actions, and it doesnt require creating .action files.

+**Soft Realtime Quality of Service**

+To function properly, a control system must be able to run at the desired frequency, and get the required data fast enough.
+Some low level control systems have extreme timing constraints, and require hard realtime timing, but this is out of scope of DARC.
+DARC is meant for implementing soft realtime control, which usually runs at slower frequency.
+Soft realtime is not the same as total ignorance, but instead you have some looser timing constraints, which still must be fulfilled.
+It is possible to set up event handlers to supervise these constraints.
+E.g. if the periodic timer is not triggered often enough (due to a congested CPU, or busy thread).
+Or if you expect to receive messages at a certain frequency from a sensor component, but that component is taking too long processing the data and not delivering it fast enough.
+In ROS these congestion scenarios are not discovered, and instead the system starts running weird for no clear reason.
+In DARC you define the soft realtime constrains (e.g. expect to receive data X every 100ms ± 50ms) and get notifications or trigger certain behaviour if they are not fulfilled (such as stop the robot, or drive slower and decrease processing frequency).

 **Network Topology**

 The network is decentralized (No rosmaster required).